Guide To Use The Elementor for WordPress

 How to Install Elementor for WordPress

-I understand that you may not be very conversant with the Elementor plugin.
-But, it’s quite easy to install and use.
+You may not be very familiar with the Elementor plugin, but it’s quite easy to install and use.

 To start the installation process, visit the Elementor WordPress page builder website.
 On the home page, you’ll see the “Get Started” button.
 Clicking on the button takes you to a page where you’ll be required to sign up.

 When you sign up, you can choose a pricing option that suits your budget.
-You can choose from three pricing plans.
-The lowest is at $49/year, while the highest is at $199/year.
+There are three pricing plans: the lowest is $49/year, while the highest is $199/year.

 Unfortunately, Elementor discontinued the free download option.
 However, you have a 30-day money-back guarantee.